Mariners place reliever Brandon Brennan on 10-day injured list

-DETROIT — A perfect storm of an upper body workout, too many pitches while warming up in an inning that wouldn’t end and previous shoulder issues sent right-handed reliever Brandon Brennan back to the injured list Thursday with shoulder inflammation.
+DETROIT — A perfect storm of an upper body workout, too many pitches while warming up in an inning that wouldn’t end, previous shoulder issues and the Mariners’ desire to have a bullpen start Saturday in Toronto sent right-handed reliever Brandon Brennan back to the 10-day injured list Thursday with shoulder inflammation.

+“After he played catch (Wednesday), he felt fatigued and didn’t feel quite right,” manager Scott Servais.
+“With where we are at coming up on our schedule with a couple of games with an opener and a bullpen day, we really need all of our pieces functioning.
+He probably needs three or four days down to do nothing and we aren’t in a position to really afford that.”

 The first of what is expected to be many prospects to join the team at the end of the season arrived at Comerica Park to take his place on the roster.